roskart/dropwizard-jaxws/README.md

 ### v1.1.0

-- Invalid username or password returns 403 status code (see Issue #20)
+- Invalid username or password returns 403 status code (see Issue #20).
-- Null pointer on missing credentials (see Pull request #19)
+- Null pointer on missing credentials (see Pull request #19).
+- Upgraded to Dropwizard 1.3.13.
+- Upgraded to CXF 3.2.9.

 ### v1.0.5

-- Added possibility to set binding id on client proxy factory (see Issue #14)
+- Added possibility to set binding id on client proxy factory (see Issue #14).
-- Upgraded to Dropwizard 1.3.5 (see Pull request #16)
+- Upgraded to Dropwizard 1.3.5 (see Pull request #16).
-- Upgraded to CXF 3.2.6 (see Issue #17)
+- Upgraded to CXF 3.2.6 (see Issue #17).

 ### v1.0.4